ABOUT THE WALLACE CORRESPONDENCE PROJECT'S METADATA AND TRANSCRIPTS IN EPSILON

 - In endnotes Alfred Russel Wallace is referred to as "ARW"

 4) Scientific names of plants & animals: Our policy is to correct the original spelling if necessary, but we do not attempt to give the current valid name of the organism due to the complexities of getting this right.

-Envelopes are described, concentrating on aspects which may be useful for establishing the date of the letter or the address of the recipient.
-The earliest postmark (usually on a stamp) is always transcribed and any other postmarks on the front or back of the envelope are noted in the description but are not transcribed.
+Handwritten and typewritten text on envelopes is transcribed and the earliest postmark (usually on a stamp) is always transcribed.
+Any other postmarks on the front or back of the envelope are noted but are not transcribed.
 The only exception is when the earliest postmark is completely illegible or cut out of the envelope, in which case we transcribe the next earliest, if there is one.

 Accuracy of our Metadata & Transcripts

 The process of editing our transcripts and associated metadata is a work in progress which will take many years to complete and currently there are many errors in both.
 Our project’s policy is, however, to make the information we have available to users at the earliest possible opportunity, even if it is incomplete and/or imperfect.
 The accuracy of our transcripts is indicated by their "transcription quality", which is shown below the transcript in Epsilon i.e.

 - Draft transcripts: These are likely to contain many transcription and formatting errors.
 If endnotes are present they should not be relied on.
 Currently (August 2020) 86% of letters are at this stage of the editorial process.

 - Edited (but not proofed) transcripts: These have been edited by experienced researchers and there should be few if any errors in the text.
 Endnotes may sometimes contain errors.
 Currently (August 2020) 14% of letters are at this stage of the editorial process.